luapower/luajit/luajit.md

 #### The current directory

-Lua modules (including Lua/C modules) searched for in the current directory
+Lua modules (including Lua/C modules) are searched for in the current directory
 ___first___ (on any platform), so the isolation from the host system is not absolute.